Prahlad Yadav

 Prahlad Yadav is an Indian politician and a member of Bihar Legislative Assembly of India.
 He represents the Suryagarha constituency in Lakhisarai district of Bihar.
-He was elected in 2015 as a member of Rashtriya Janata Dal.
-He is currently also serving as the president of Rashtriya Janata Dal in Lakhisarai.He was part of communist movement in 1980.
+He was elected in 2015 as a member of Rashtriya Janata Dal (RJD).
+He was part of communist movement in 1980.
 He has been elected as MLA in 1995 for the first time.
 He was a founder member of Lalu Prasad Yadav's RJD.
-He is elected as MLA 3 times from his constituency.
+He was elected as MLA three times from his constituency.